Rheinsteig Trail: Hike & Wine in The Heart of Germany

 Quick personal advice

-Hike and Wine.
-Why the Rheinsteig?
+Hike and Wine: Why Choose the Rheinsteig?

 Book Now

-Where is the Rheinsteig?
+Where Is the Rheinsteig?

 The Rheinsteig runs from Bonn to Wiesbaden and runs parallel to the river Rhine, the Rheinhöhenweg and the Rheinburgenweg.
 The most popular part of the Rheinsteig can be found between Koblenz and Wiesbaden.
 This section has also been declared a World Heritage Site by UNESCO.
 Typical are your hikes along the vineyards that you already encounter a lot from Lorchausen onwards.